nwhitehead/go-dbd-sqlite/README.md

 1. Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).
 2. Ensure goinstall is on your $PATH.
-3. Install go-dbi: *$ goinstall github.com/thomaslee/go-dbi*
-4. Install gosqlite: *$ goinstall gosqlite.googlecode.com/hg/sqlite*
+3. Install gosqlite: *$ goinstall gosqlite.googlecode.com/hg/sqlite*
-5. Install go-dbd-sqlite: *$ goinstall github.com/thomaslee/go-dbd-sqlite*
+4. Install go-dbd-sqlite: *$ goinstall github.com/thomaslee/go-dbd-sqlite*

 Alternatively, you can clone the git repository & build it using make.

+__NOTE:__ goinstall does not currently support google code / Mercurial repositories.
+This step may need to be performed manually.

 ## Usage